Updated on 15.06.2022

 - In the case of property, you may not be required to pay capital gains tax @ 20%, as you have the option to buy capital gain bonds or another residential real estate.

 Indexation is a very important concept to know as it helps in saving considerably on capital gains tax.
-This is because of indexation only, that debt mutual funds proves to be more tax effective than the traditional bank deposits.
+This is because of indexation only, that debt mutual funds prove to be more tax-effective than traditional bank deposits.